mibarnes/chandlerlester.github.io/_pages/research.md

 ## My Work

-My work focuses on implementing adaptive learning techniques in stochastic continuous-time models.
+<font size="2">My work focuses on implementing adaptive learning techniques in stochastic continuous-time models.

-This setting advantageous as the solution algorithms for these models is fast and yields detailed information about the distribution of key variables.
+This setting advantageous as the solution algorithms for these models is fast and yields detailed information about the distribution of key variables. </font>

 ## Works in Progress